-Disability.gov is a federal website containing information and resources for individuals with disabilities including actions that should be taken before, during and after emergencies.
+Emergency Readiness for People with Disabilities is a federal website containing information and resources for individuals with disabilities and their family members including actions that can be taken to plan and prepare for emergencies.

 DisastersRus links individuals to essential information for people with disabilities, their family members, care providers, emergency managers, planners and responders.

 Coping with Disasters is sponsored by the Centers for Disease Control and Prevention.
 It provides general strategies for promoting mental health and resilience prior to, during and after natural or human-engineered disasters.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) is the agency within the U.S. Department of Health and Human Services that leads public health efforts to advance the behavioral health of the nation.
 SAMHSA's mission is to reduce the impact of substance abuse and mental illness on America's communities and resources are available for coping with disasters and traumatic events.

 Every home should have a basic emergency preparedness kit that can be used for any emergency.
 Store your kit in an area that is dry and easy to get to.
 Review your kit every six months to identify and replace outdated supplies.
 While some items should be in everyone’s kit, it is important to adapt the kit for the needs of you and your family.

 - We Prepare Everyday Video-(open captioning, interpreter)